VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 ![5](./Pictures/5.png)

-ok in the final step we are gonna to move the zeppelin above the city
+ok in the next step we are gonna to move the zeppelin above the city

-let's add a commands.js localscript. add it in the gamemanager go
+let's add a `commands.js` localscript. add it in the gamemanager gameObject

 ```
 gameObject: {